princesoni1989/SetCronJob/README.md

 # SetCronJob Client Library for Node.js

-  This module provides calls to the [SetCronJob] (https://www.setcronjob.com/) API for Nodejs.
+  This module provides calls to the [SetCronJob](https://www.setcronjob.com/) API for Nodejs.
-  Setcronjob module provides you feature to set online schedulars for your application.
-This schedulars can call any api or task on on your server corresponding to different time settings.
-You can retriever your daily log  with respective execution results and can enable and disable schedulars easily.
+  Setcronjob module provides you feature to set online schedulers for your application.
+This schedulers can call any api or task on on your server corresponding to different time settings.
+You can retriever your daily log  with respective execution results and can enable and disable schedulers easily.

-  For more information on the API request and responses visit the [SetCronJob API docs] (https://www.setcronjob.com/documentation/api)
+  For more information on the API request and responses visit the [SetCronJob API docs](https://www.setcronjob.com/documentation/api)

 ## Example